IPL 8: How Mumbai Indians came from down under to enter play-offs

-mid-day looks at Mumbai Indians' turnaround as they finish No 2 on the IPL-8 table despite poor start
+mid-day looks at former Indian Premier League champions Mumbai Indians' turnaround as they finish No 2 on the points table of the eighth edition of the T20 tournament despite a poor start

 Mumbai Indians have played like cornered tigers.
 After losing four matches in a row at the start of Indian Premier League-8, few would have expected Rohit Sharma & Co to finish second in the points tally at the end of the league phase.